None of us want to imagine losing our cats, though sadly, very few animals outlive their owners.

-This is an extremely sad topic, but we really hope that what we’ve written here will help to guide you through a really crappy time and maybe give you some comfort too.
+This is an extremely sad topic, but we hope that what we’ve written here will help to guide you through a tough time and maybe give you some comfort too.

 Do you have pet insurance?
 Some plans include covering the cost of euthanasia and other related expenses.

 Some vets, especially in rural areas, have their own facility, but if yours doesn’t, he will be able to give you the name(s) of some places in your area that can do this for you.